I wish I could say that awful things don’t happen in life.

 7 reasons to forgive when you are hurting

-There are many reasons to forgive from God’s standpoint.
-But there are also 7 reasons to forgive from a human standpoint.
+From God’s standpoint, there are many reasons to forgive.
+But there are also at least 7 reasons to forgive from a human standpoint.

 - Improved relationships

-- Improved mental health, including less anxiety, depression, stress, and hostility, with improved self-esteem.
+- Emotional well-being, including less anxiety, depression, stress, and hostility, with improved self-esteem.
 (6)